-A native of Saratoga Springs, NY, Dr. Sulbarán began her musical studies on piano and violin, later dedicating herself to viola in undergrad.
-She graduated summa cum laude from Ithaca College in 2005, completing her Bachelors degree in viola performance with Debra Moree.
-Cassandra continued her studies at the University of Maryland, completing her Masters degree in 2007 under the tutelage of Katherine Murdock,and finally her Doctor of Musical Arts degree with Daniel Foster in 2011.
+A native of Saratoga Springs, NY, Dr. Cassandra Sulbarán began her musical studies on piano and violin, later dedicating herself to viola as an undergraduate at Ithaca College.
+Cassandra graduated summa cum laude from Ithaca in 2005, earning a Bachelors in viola performance with Debra Moree, and continued her studies at the University of Maryland, completing her Masters in 2007 with Katherine Murdock,and her Doctor of Musical Arts degree with Daniel Foster in 2011.

 Prior to moving to the Boston area, Dr. Sulbarán was the associate professor of viola

 and chamber music at Ithaca College for the 2013-2014 academic year.
 Currently, she

 serves as viola and chamber music faculty at the South Shore Conservatory, in addition to teaching 4th-5th grade band and orchestra at Morrison Elementary in Braintree, MA.